 This course follows a 'flipped' learning design which means course content is delivered on-line and studied by completing the set readings, videos and activities.
-Central to course design is time spent with mentors and peers in tutorials discussing and applying your learning and completing assessment.
+Central to course design is time spent with mentors and peers in tutorials discussing and applying your learning and completing assessment and time spent with your pastoral care mentor in structured supervision session to develop your pastoral care skills.